mvadari/xrpl-docs/Atomic.md

 ## Abstract

-There is a need for transactions to be packaged together and executed atomically.

-Potential use cases:
+The XRP Ledger has a robust set of built-in features, enabling fast and efficient transactions without the need for complex smart contracts on every step.
+However, a key limitation exists: multiple transactions cannot be executed atomically.
+This means that if a complex operation requires several transactions, a failure in one can leave the system in an incomplete or unexpected state.
+Imagine building a house: you wouldn't want to lay the foundation and build the walls, and then discover you can't afford the roof, leaving you with an unfinished and unusable structure.

+This document proposes a design for atomic transactions, a functionality that allows multiple transactions to be packaged together and executed as a single unit.
+It's like laying the foundation, building the walls, and raising the roof all in one single secure step, leveraging the existing strengths of the XRP Ledger.
+If you're unable to afford the roof, you won't even bother laying the foundation.

+This eliminates the risk of partial completion and unexpected outcomes, fostering a more reliable and predictable user experience for complex operations.
+By introducing atomic transactions, developers gain the ability to design innovative features and applications that were previously hindered by the lack of native smart contracts for conditional workflows.
+This empowers them to harness the full potential of the XRP Ledger's built-in features while ensuring robust execution of complex processes.

+Some use-cases that may be enabled by atomic transactions include:
-* Sending an `NFTokenMint` and `NFTokenCreateOffer` transaction in the same fell swoop (if the offer creation fails, so does the mint)
+* All or nothing: Mint an NFT and create an offer for it in one transaction.
+If the offer creation fails, the NFT mint is reverted as well.
-* Sending a few different offers that might fail and only wanting one to succeed
+* Trying out a few offers: Submit multiple offers with different amounts of slippage, but only one will succeed.
-* Fees for platforms packaged with the actual transaction
+* Platform fees: Package platform fees within the transaction itself, simplifying the process.
-* Atomic swaps (if multiple accounts are involved)
+* Atomic swaps (multi-account): Trustless token/NFT swaps between multiple accounts.
+* Withdrawing accounts (multi-account): Attempt a withdrawal from your checking account, and if that fails, withdraw from your savings account instead.

 ## 1. Overview